 abridgment of free expression and free access to ideas.

-V. A person’s right to use a library should not be denied or abridged because of origin,
+V. A person’s right to use a library should not be denied or abridged because of origin, age, background, or views.

 VI.
 Libraries that make exhibit spaces and meeting rooms available to the public they

 serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.

 Adopted June 19, 1939, by the ALA Council; amended October 14, 1944; June 18, 1948; February 2, 1961; June 27, 1967; January 23, 1980; inclusion of “age” reaffirmed January 23, 1996.

 The freedom to read is essential to our democracy.
 It is continuously under attack.
 Private groups and public authorities in various parts of the country are working to remove or limit access to reading materials, to censor content in schools, to label “controversial” views, to distribute lists of “objectionable” books or authors, and to purge libraries.
 These actions apparently rise from a view that our national tradition of free expression is no longer valid; that censorship and suppression are needed to counter threats to safety or national security, as well as to avoid the subversion of politics and the corruption of morals.
 We, as individuals devoted to reading and as librarians and publishers responsible for disseminating ideas, wish to assert the public interest in the preservation of the freedom to read.

 Most attempts at suppression rest on a denial of the fundamental premise of democracy: that the ordinary individual, by exercising critical judgment, will select the good and reject the bad.
 We trust Americans to recognize propaganda and misinformation, and to make their own decisions about what they read and believe.
 We do not believe they are prepared to sacrifice their heritage of a free press in order to be “protected” against what others think may be bad for them.
 We believe they still favor free enterprise in ideas and expression.